-Chris Dreyer, founder of Attorney Rankings, shares his knowledge on how to increase conversion on your law firm website using some rather unorthodox tactics.
+Chris Dreyer, founder of Rankings.io (formerly known as Attorney Rankings), shares his knowledge on how to increase conversion on your law firm website using some rather unorthodox tactics.
 From acquiring testimonials to revamping your website, there’s a lot of factors that can either drive more traffic and conversions to your website or sink it down.

 Picking a domain for your website might not be a big deal for most, but as Andrew Cabasso points out, it can be a real deal-breaker when it comes to search engine rankings.
 Read his tips, and choose wisely.

 Blogging in general is a great way of getting customers, backlinks, and increasing traffic.
 Many times it was pointed out that writing is a fantastic opportunity for lawyers to target and acquire new clients.
 But Anthony Lansing argues that blogging shouldn’t be done specifically for clients.
 In some cases it’s better to write about fellow colleagues, and provide them will helpful insights and resources.

 Mobilegeddon.
 The name sounds scary.
 It’s the new Google updated geared towards more mobile-friendly website.
 Tim Sheed tells us why lawyers should pay attention, as this will hugely affect their rankings and CTR.

 Eric Goldman wrote an interesting article on competitive keyword advertising, and its ethical side when applied in everyday law practices.